jetstack/cert-manager-nginx-plus-lab/README.md

        --from-literal=username='YOUR_TPP_USERNAME_HERE' \
        --from-literal=password='YOUR_TPP_PASSWORD_HERE'
 ```

+**NOTE: The TPP credentials will be provided by the lab instructor.**

 These are stored inside the Kubernetes cluster's secrets storage for the default [namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/).

 Now that we have our credentials set up we need to set up the [Issuer](https://cert-manager.io/docs/concepts/issuer/) for cert-manager.